Rebaya17/bnl/README.md

 ## The `bnl::integer` class

 The `bnl::integer` class provides an arbitrary precision integer implementation.
 The numerical data is stored in raw binary format by a self-managed dynamic array of `unsigned long int` assuming the data type is 8 bytes wide, ordered from the least significant to the most significant data block.

-Each block of data can store values in the interval [0, 2<sup>32</sup>) simulating a 2<sup>32</sup> base representation,
+Each block of data can store values in the interval [0, 2<sup>32</sup>) simulating a base 2<sup>32</sup> - 1 representation.

+The numeric data is converting from raw binary to `std::string` and from `std::string` to raw binary with the Double-Dabble and Reverse Double-Dabble algorithm respectively.

+All methods are own implementations and optimal performance is not guaranteed.

 ### Helpful checker functions